CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

 `SELECT * FROM Deals WHERE Customer = E(Smith)`.

-Problem: the more you add "features" to your ciphertext, the more information you are leaking.
+Problem: the more "features" you add to your ciphertext, the more information you are leaking.
 E.g. OPE vs DET, one reveals order, the other allows equality checks.
 To tackle this, we can use **onion encryption**, named after the layered design.
-Once you need the given functionality, you peal the onion.
+Once you need the given functionality, you peal the onion (but only at that time).

 ![image-20200915165103855](../images/image-20200915165103855.png)